brewster1134/bumper/README.md

 ---
 ### Details

-**Package:** A Bumper package will mainly be your Bumper libraries, but can also have scripts and styles to customize the demo
+**Project:** A Bumper project will mainly be your Bumper libraries, but can also have scripts and styles to customize the demo
 **Library:** A Bumper library is a collection of files as defined below

 ##### Supported File Formats